effectra/framework/README.md

 ## Acknowledgements

 Effectra is built upon the efforts and contributions of many open-source projects and libraries.
 We would like to express our gratitude to the developers and contributors of these projects for their valuable work.

-Please refer to the `ACKNOWLEDGEMENTS.md` file for a list of acknowledgments.

----

-Feel free to modify and expand this README file as needed to provide more detailed information about the Effectra framework and its features.